doronnahum/user-permissions/README.md

 ## Define permissions

-**Define permissions to your app by created a a new instance of the Permissions class.**
+**Define permissions to your app by creating a new instance of Permissions class.**

 ```javascript
 const appPermissions = new Permissions([new Permission(),...])